HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

   1. US Core PractitionerRole Profile
   2. US Core RelatedPerson Profile

-  * Although *both* US Core Practitioner Profile and US Core PractitionerRole are Must Support, the server system is not required to support references to both, but **SHALL** support *at least* one of them.
+  * Although *both* US Core Practitioner Profile and US Core PractitionerRole are Must Support, the Server system is not required to support references to both, but **SHALL** support *at least* one of them.
-  * The client application **SHALL** support all three profile references.
+  * The Client application **SHALL** support all three profile references.
-  * Because the US Core PractitionerRole Profile supplies the provider's location and contact information and a reference to the Practitioner, server systems **SHOULD** reference it instead of the US Core Practitioner Profile.
+  * Because the US Core PractitionerRole Profile supplies the provider's location and contact information and a reference to the Practitioner, Server systems **SHOULD** reference it instead of the US Core Practitioner Profile.
 The quick start section below shows an example of how to access the practitioner name and identifier.
   * Servers that support only US Core Practitioner Profile and do not support the US Core PractitionerRole Profile **SHALL** provide implementation-specific guidance on how to access a provider's location and contact information using only the Practitioner resource.

 {% include link-list.md %}